Australian Longitudinal Study on Women's Health

 The Australian Longitudinal Study on Women's Health (ALSWH), also known as Women's Health Australia, is an ongoing population-based survey examining the health of over 50,000 Australian women.
 The study is funded by the Australian Government Department of Health and is a collaborative endeavour conducted by staff and investigators at The University of Newcastle and The University of Queensland.
 The current directors are Professor Gita Mishra (The University of Queensland) and Professor Deborah Loxton (The University of Newcastle).

 Method

 In 1996, women in three age groups (born 1973–78, 1946–51 and 1921–26) were randomly selected from the national Medicare database.
 These women were sent an invitation by mail to participate in the study.
 Over 40,000 women responded and agreed to participate.
 These women represented 2-3% of women in their age groups living in urban, rural and remote areas of Australia at that time.

-In 2012–13, an additional cohort of women aged 18–23 was recruited.
-Over 17,000 women were recruited using social media.
+In 2012–13, an additional cohort of women aged 18–23 (born 1989–95) was recruited.
+17,012 women were recruited using various methods, including social media, traditional media, and peer referral, with the use of incentives.

 The primary method of data collection employed by ALSWH is self-completed surveys.
 ALSWH also includes a qualitative data set, where participants are asked to write anything they feel is important to their health and wellbeing in a free response space at the end of the survey.